Adolescent Family Treatment Program, Bergen County, Division of Family Guidance

-- Approximately 3-6 full psychological, cognitive, and/or intellectual batteries.
+- Approximately 2-6 full psychological, cognitive, and/or intellectual batteries.
 In addition the extern will conduct Risk Assessments of youth involved in cyber-harassment and/or sexting.
-The number of Risk Assessments may vary widely, from none to as many as four or more per month.
+The number of Risk Assessments may vary widely, but it averages about 1-2 per month.

 Expected number of assessment reports completed during externship (defined as writing reports based on a battery of standardized tests:

 - Every testing and assessment mentioned above will require a written report.